apache/echarts-doc/en/option/series/candlestick.md

 ) }}
 {{ /if }}

-Fill color of bearish candle stick.
+Fill color of bearish candlestick.

 {{ use: partial-color-desc() }}